patnicolas/floorplan/README.md

 ## Modeling
-The process of generating bill of material from floor plan can be described in a sequence of 5 models as follows:
+There are several options to generate a bill of material from floor plan:
+- Direct image processing using a sequence of convolutional neural network and graph convolutional neural networks:
 ![Modeling sequence](images/Floorplan-Neural-Models.png)
+- Generative AI: Convert grayscale and predefined shape of pixels into vocabulary for fine tuning of a large language model such as GPT or LLMA